Tyrannogina/technical-interview/readme.md

     * Added a service class that does the calculations: sums the numbers and generates 100 random numbers using the sum as a seed.
 2. Full-stack application in Grails created from scratch: the user inputs 2 numbers, a command class validates the input.
 In case there is no error, the application redirects you to the graph page, sending the random numbers list.
 3. A javascript library added through the resources then displays the random numbers.
+* Implement a database in MongoDB and not crashing the build.

 ### Not achieved yet ###
 1. Writing data and reading data from files.